rollerworks/search/docs/processing_searches.rst

-Fortunately each error is more then a simple string, in fact it's a :class:`Rollerworks\\Component\\Search\\ConditionErrorMessage` object with a ton of useful information:
+Fortunately each error is more then a simple string, in fact it's a :class:`Rollerworks\\Component\\Search\\ConditionErrorMessage` object with a bunch of useful information:

 .. code-block:: php